-This course introduces CJ majors to the CJ discipline: its values, mission, goals, and expectations.
+This course introduces freshmen Criminal Justice majors with less than 30 hours to the Criminal Justice discipline: its values, mission, goals, and expectations.
 Special emphasis is given to how Christians relate to this subculture in order to have a transformational effect on justice.
 The course will briefly introduce students to the expectations of the major, occupational opportunities within criminal justice, the use of APA in writing assignments, and the value of servant leadership.

-CRJS 1151 Introduction to Firearms
+CRJS 1151 Introduction to Handguns